kyma-project/test-infra/docs/prow/README.md

 - [Create a service account](./prow-secrets-management.md) and store its encrypted key in a GCS bucket.
 - [Install and configure Prow](./prow-installation-on-forks.md) on a forked repository to test and develop it on your own.
 - [Install and manage monitoring](./prow-monitoring.md) on a Prow cluster.
-- [Create, modify, and remove standard component jobs](./component-jobs.md) for the Prow pipeline.
+- [Create, modify, and remove component jobs using templates](./manage-component-jobs-with-templates.md) for the Prow pipeline.
 - [Update](./prow-cluster-update.md) a Prow cluster.

 Find out more about:

 - [Prow architecture](./prow-architecture.md) and its setup in the Kyma project.
 - [ProwJobs](./prow-jobs.md) for details on ProwJobs.
-- [Obligatory security measures](obligatory-security-measures.md) to take regularly for the Prow production cluster and when someone leaves the Kyma project.
+- [Obligatory security measures](/.obligatory-security-measures.md) to take regularly for the Prow production cluster and when someone leaves the Kyma project.
 - [Presets](./presets.md) you can use to define ProwJobs.
 - [Authorization](./authorization.md) concepts employed in Prow.